varvarigos/GenLLM-chem-predictor/README.md

 ## 🧪 User Interface (Optional)

-An interface for testing the model is provided, created using Gradio:
+An interface for testing the model is provided, created using Gradio.
+To use it, provide the model path weights in `configs/config.yaml` and run:

 ```bash
 python3.11 UI/interface.py